satishshinde2048/Flashcard-Generator-project/README.md

 # Flashcard-Generator-Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a Frontend Capstone project given by the Almabetter - Flashcard Generator.

 ## Available Scripts